sirshend/polygon-testnet-deployer-with-hardhat/README.md

 **You have SUCCESSFULLY deployed all you smartcontracts**.

 You can now go to [mumbai.polygonscan.com](https://mumbai.polygonscan.com) or your metamask wallet or your alchemy dashboard and can see the deployed smartcontract.
+You can enter the address to which a particular contract has been deployed(which you saw in output during running ```npx hardhat run scripts/deploy.js --network mumbai```) in https://mumbai.polygonscan.com .
+You can also enter your metamask account address here to check transcations, account balance etc.

 ### To do: